Compact Model Training by Low-Rank Projection with Energy Transfer: Low-Rank Projection with Energy Transfer

 By similar deduction, we can conclude that the gradient energy $\|\frac{\partial \mathcal{L}}{\partial \mathbf{x}}\|$ is usually reduced after projection.
-We tend to face the problem of gradient vanishing as the network goes deeper.
+By back propagation, the gradient of the trainable parameters of previous layer also decreases.
+Thus, we tend to face the problem of gradient vanishing as the network goes deeper.

-To avoid gradient vanishing, we need to enlarge the gradient energy after projection.
+To prevent gradient vanishing, it is necessary to augment the gradient energy after projection.
 Note that SVD splits a system into a set of linearly independent components and the singular values represent the square root of the energy of the corresponding component \cite{sadek2012svd}.
 The gradient energy reduction is due to the loss of weight matrix energy after projection.
 To get rid of gradient energy reduction, we propose to maintain the energy of the weight matrix with a simple solution that transfers the energy of the less important components to the more important ones instead of cutting them off.
 We use $\mathbf{s}$ to denote the vector composed of the singular values of $W$ in descending order, i.e., $\mathbf{s}=\text{diag}(\mathbf{S})$, and use $\mathbf{s}_{1:r}$ to denote the first $r$ elements of $\mathbf{s}$.
 To compensate for the reduced energy, we can update the first $r$ singular values by multiplying them with a coefficient

 Then, we replace the singular values in Eq. (\ref{LR_proj}) with the updated ones, which can be equivalently represented by $\alpha\mathcal{P}_{\Omega_{r}}(\mathbf{W})$.